What better way to cure your January blues than by planning a Chinese New Year party?

 Go to a Chinese New Year event

 Chinese New Year celebrations take place all over the world and the UK is no exception.
 London is home to the biggest CNY celebrations outside of China and Liverpool, Manchester, Birmingham and Glasgow all play host to festivities.
-Take a look at our guide to when and where to celebrate Chinese New Year 2017 to find an event near you.

 Head over to Party Delights to pick up everything you need for your Chinese New Year party and for more party ideas, take a look at: